billfitzgerald/infosec-primer/testing_scenarios.md

 ### E9.3.1 Examples of Information Leakage

 As seen in the example below, information leakage can reveal a broad range of information.
 When evaluating the potential significance of information leakage, it is necessary to evaluate whether the leak is sufficiently dangerous on its own, or whether the information could be used as the foundation for other, more complex attacks.
-For example, knowing a user ID isn't necessarily dangerous, but if the application uses user IDs in the URL (as described in E1 [Sensitive information in URLs](testing_scenarios.md#h.testing-url-info)) an ID could potentially be used to craft an attack and compromise a user account.
+For example, knowing a user ID isn't necessarily dangerous, but if the application uses user IDs in the URL (as described in E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info)) an ID could potentially be used to craft an attack and compromise a user account.

 Additionally, information leakage can be used to assess the overall defensive posture of an application.
 If an application leaks information in places where it shouldn't, it can be an indicator of weak practices in areas that we cannot observe.

-#### E9.3.1.1 Email leakage
+#### E9.3.1.1 Email Leakage

 In the example shown below, a student password reset request reveals the email address of the student's parent.